-An especially pretty party was given by Mr. and Mrs. R.
+An especially pretty party was given by Mr. and Mrs. R. Runge for fourteen the same day.

-Runge for fourteen the same day.
-On Sunday morning, April 22, the Knights of Columbus held their Annual Communion Breakfast at the Inn with 300 in attendance he spent in the South.
+On Sunday morning, April 22, the Knights of Columbus held their Annual Communion Breakfast at the Inn with 300 in attendance.

 F. J. Hardy has returned to the Inn after a vacation which